13.5.23

 Cuando nos encontremos con un 'ilustre oculto' y lo que nos ofrece tiene un impacto profundamente positivo, en lugar de adularlo o mencionarlo, el mejor homenaje que podemos hacerle es dejar que nuestro propio 'flujo' nos lleve a compartir y difundir su pensamiento.

-Even today, in the era of massive information and easy access to it, with tools such as artificial intelligence and more, we continue to find thousands of 'hidden illustrious', some ephemeral and others truly brilliant.
+It is paradoxical to say that someone who sheds light in the darkness remains hidden; However, there have always been 'hidden illustrious'.
+Humanity has reaped benefits and received important ideas without knowing or acknowledging their authors.
+Even in the age of massive information and easy access to it, with tools such as artificial intelligence, we continue to discover thousands of 'hidden illustrious', some ephemeral and others truly brilliant.

-When we encounter a 'hidden illustrious' and what he offers us has a profoundly positive impact, instead of fawning over him or mentioning him, the best tribute we can pay him is to let our own 'flow' lead us to share and spread his thoughts.
+When we encounter a 'hidden illustrious' and what he offers us, has a profoundly positive impact, instead of fawning over him or mentioning him, the best tribute we can pay him is to let our own 'flow' lead us to share and spread his thoughts.

 No comments: